tomjoht/tomjoht.github.io/_posts/2023/10/2023-10-03-embracing-professional-redefinition.md

 rebrandly: https://idbwrtng.com/embracing-professional-redefinition
 redirect_from:
 - /learnapidoc/docapis_ai_professional_redefinition.html
 description: "If AI transforms the tech writing field, as many think it will, we'll face a choice of either resisting change and skirting with obsolescence, or reinventing our professional identity.
-Reinventing one's identity, particularly letting go of the sense of being a <i>writer</i> first and foremost, is psychologically difficult."
+Reinventing one's identity, particularly letting go of the sense of being a <i>writer</i> first and foremost, is psychologically difficult.
+We need to dedicate time to redefining our role through high-risk, high-reward experiments.
+But what the experiments should be, exactly, remains unclear."
 image: embraceprofredefinitionthumb.png
 ---